 How to apply

-You can submit your application for entry in 2018 to UCAS Conservatoires from mid-July 2017.
-Through UCAS Conservatoires you can apply simultaneously to all the institutions that are members of Conservatoires UK.
+You must submit your application for entry in 2018 through UCAS Conservatoires, where you can apply simultaneously to all the institutions that are members of Conservatoires UK.
 You can track your application, find out when your audition is and get the results of your audition all on UCAS Conservatoires.
 You can also confirm your decisions online.

 Applicants interested in second study, joint principal study or alternative study are reminded to submit only one application.
 If you submit two applications you will be charged twice.